 About our Founder

-I’m Anthony Shore, Chief Operative of Operative Words.
-Over 30 years, I have introduced more than 250 product and company names to the world.
+I'm Anthony Shore, Chief Operative of Operative Words.
+Over 37 years, I have introduced more than 275 product and company names to the world, from startups to Global 500 companies, including Accenture, Qualcomm Snapdragon, Adobe Lightroom, Virgin Voyages, Yum Brands, and Tonal.
 Trained as a linguist at UC Santa Cruz, my BA thesis received the Chancellor’s Award and Linguistics degree Honors.
 As Global Director of Naming and Writing for Landor Associates, I led naming, nomenclature and brand strategy projects for Global 500 companies for 13 years.
 A year at Lexicon Branding and prior jobs as a photomechanical typesetter, software marketer, product manager, copywriter and door-to-door fundraiser have shaped my real-world and holistic perspective on brand naming.
 In 2009, I started my agency, Operative Words, to focus exclusively on what I’m good at: Six words or fewer.

 We develop and determine exactly the right words to signify a brand or express an idea.
 It’s a unique skillset that requires expertise in strategy, linguistics, marketing, trademark law, cognition, creativity and communications.
 For most projects, we provide creative direction, name creation, preliminary global trademark and domain screening, group facilitation and consensus-building, and, when needed, native speaker and linguistics checks.

-Our work spans all categories: technology, food/beverage, health/medical, wellness, financial, industrial, beauty, transportation, media, professional services, B2B and B2C.
+Our work spans all categories and all scales.
+From early-stage funded startups to Fortune 500 and Global 500 companies: technology, food/beverage, health/medical, wellness, financial, industrial, beauty, transportation, media, professional services, B2B and B2C.

 Company names